ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-connellyw/thesis.md

 This is another reason I picked the Binance.US Python API, it has the ability to execute trades.
 Developers can use the API to place orders, manage open orders, and view past trades.
 This functionality allows them to automate their trading strategies and execute trades more efficiently.

+The data returned from this looks like Figure 2.
+This data table is an example of the data returned when the API is called.

 ### Scikit-learn

 Incorporating scikit-learn with my tool offers me a lot of options to process trades.
 For my project, I wanted to just focus on the PCA (Principal Component Analysis).
 Its popular and well-documented library for machine learning makes it an attractive choice for implementing PCA in a crypto market machine learning tool.
 Sklearn provides a convenient and efficient implementation of PCA, along with a range of other machine learning algorithms and tools.
 This makes it easier to experiment with different approaches and fine-tune the model to the specific needs of the cryptocurrency market